 - Spacious cabin

-- Excellent all-wheel drive traction
+- All-wheel drive versatility and traction

 - Use of electric motor assisted drive lacking